HEAD to HEAD

 The bilateral exhibition project Head to Head connects the two dynamic and ever expanding visual art scenes of Athens, Greece and Reykjavik, Iceland.
 The project aspires to connect artists and artist-run venues in both places, building bridges and networks through an artistic dialog and exhibition exchange.

-The initial phase of the project will be taking place in Athens in September 2020, where Greek artists will be paired with Icelandic artists exhibiting together in various artist-run spaces in Athens.
-The project reaches its first peak on the opening week; the 19th - 27th September, where a variety of exhibitions, performances and events will take place in spaces and venues all over Athens.
+The initial phase of the project will be taking place in Athens in April 2021, where Greek artists will be paired with Icelandic artists exhibiting together in various artist-run spaces in Athens.
+The project reaches its first peak on the opening weekend 16 - 17 - 18th of April, where a variety of exhibitions, performances and events will take place in spaces and venues all over Athens.

 The second phase of the project will take place in Reykjavík in the fall of 2022 with a parallel exhibition program in various artist-run exhibition spaces around Reykjavik, bringing Greek artists to Iceland and connecting them with the local art scene, both artists, curators, collectors and venues.
 The following artist-run initiatives and institutions have confirmed their participation in 2022; besides the curatorial partner Kling & Bang, The Living Art Museum, Museum of Perceptive Art, Open, Gallery Port, Midpunkt, Reykjavik Association of Sculptors/ Reykjavik Sculpture Garden.